How to run 100 meters ?: Mathematical analysis

 \section{Mathematical analysis}

-We consider the following state equation \be \dot h(t) = v(t), \quad \dot v (t)= f(t) - v(t)/\tau,\quad \dot e(t)= \sigma(e(t)) - f(t)v(t), \ee We assume that the recreation function $\sigma(e)$ satisfies \be \text{$\sigma(e)$ is $C^2$ and nonnegative.} \ee We will apply it to $\sigma (e)= \alpha (e_0 -e)$ for the sprint and to a $C^2$ regularization of (\ref{sigmavar}) for longer races.
+We consider the following state equation \be \dot h(t) = v(t), \quad \dot v (t)= f(t) - v(t)/\tau,\quad \dot e(t)= \sigma(e(t)) - f(t)v(t), \ee We assume that the recreation function $\sigma(e)$ satisfies \be \text{$\sigma(e)$ is $C^2$ and nonnegative.} \ee We will apply it to $\sigma (e)= \alpha (e^0 -e)$ for the sprint and to a $C^2$ regularization of (\ref{sigmavar}) for longer races.
 The initial conditions are \be h(0)=0, \quad v(0)=0, \quad e(0)=e^0 >0, \ee and the constraints are \be 0 \leq f(t)\leq f_M, \quad e(t)\geq 0, \;\; t \in (0,T),\quad h(T) = D. \ee The optimal control problem is to minimize the final time: \be \Min T; \quad \text{s.t. \eqref{spmpsdrse} and \eqref{introsec4}-\eqref{introsec4cc}.} \ee Note that we could as well take the final constraint as $-h(T)\leq -D$.
 Writing an inequality in this way yields the sign of the Lagrange multiplier.

 It is established in \cite{AB} that the optimal solutions (for a given distance $D$) with corresponding time $T$ are also solutions of the problem of maximizing the distance over a time interval $T$.
-So, in the following, we will rather use this second formulation.
+So, in the following, we will rather use this second formulation for the proofs.

 The optimal control problem is \be \Min - \int_0^T v(t) \dd t; \quad \text{s.t. \eqref{spmpsdrse} and \eqref{introsec4}-\eqref{introsec4cc} hold.} \ee The Hamiltonian function is \be H[p](f,v,e) := -v + p_h v+p_v (f-v/\tau) + p_e (\sigma(e) - f v). \ee The costate equation is therefore, omitting time arguments: \be \left\{ \ba{lll} -\dot p_h &= 0\\ -\dot p_v &= -1 - p_v /\tau- p_e f